conan-io/conan-io.github.io/_posts/2016-01-25-docker-and-conan:-automated-multi-compiler-packager.markdown

        ...
 {% endhighlight %}

-I thought that would be great if I could execute the builds above in each gcc version that I want.
+I thought that it would be great if I could execute the builds above for each gcc version that I want.

 I prepared some [Dockerfiles](https://github.com/lasote/conan-docker-tools/blob/master/gcc_5.3/Dockerfile) for the different gcc version.
 I used official Ubuntu distributions.